Pramilashanmugam/Quiz/README.md

 ### Site Goals

-The goal of this quiz website is to target the people who wants to check their basic knowledge on HTML, CSS and JavaScript.
-Educate the user with correct answer if his answer was wrong.
+The goal of this quiz website is to target the people who wants to check their basic knowledge on HTML, CSS and JavaScript and also to educate the user with correct answer if their answer was wrong.
+It should be easy and hassle-free to navigate in just one page.
-Easy and hassle-free navigation in just one page, that any age group can navigate it without guidance.

 ### User Stories